CA 125 test

 To screen for ovarian cancer if you're at high risk.
 If you have a strong family history of ovarian cancer or you have the BRCA1 or BRCA2 gene mutation, your doctor may recommend a CA 125 test as one way to screen for ovarian cancer.

-However, some women with ovarian cancer may not have an increased CA 125 level.
-And no evidence shows that screening women with CA 125 decreases the chance of dying of ovarian cancer.
+However, some people with ovarian cancer may not have an increased CA 125 level.
+And no evidence shows that screening with CA 125 decreases the chance of dying of ovarian cancer.
 An elevated level of CA 125 could prompt your doctor to put you through unnecessary and possibly harmful tests.

 - To check for cancer recurrence.
 Rising CA 125 levels may indicate that ovarian cancer has come back after treatment.
-Regular monitoring of CA 125 has not been shown to improve outcomes for women with ovarian cancer and may lead to additional and unnecessary rounds of chemotherapy or other treatments.
+Regular monitoring of CA 125 has not been shown to improve outcomes for those with ovarian cancer and may lead to additional and unnecessary rounds of chemotherapy or other treatments.

 How you prepare